gimelbrantlab/magic/README.md

 # MaGIC 2.0

-This software generates classifiers and predictions for monoallelic or biallelic expression by gene using a set of epigenetic marks as features.
+This software generates predictions or classifiers for gene expression patterns (MAE or BAE) from a set of chromatin marks.
 Primarily based on the work of the [Gimelbrant lab](http://research4.dfci.harvard.edu/gimelbrantlab/Main.html).

 ## Requirements